Trustworthy Language Model (TLM) - Quickstart

 Answer: 96668696

-It’s difficult to tell when the LLM is answering confidently, and when it is not.
-However, with Cleanlab Trustworthy LLM, the answers come with a trustworthiness score.
+It’s hard to tell when the LLM is answering confidently or not.
+Using the Trustworthy Language Model, answers come with a trustworthiness score.
 This can guide how to use the output from the LLM (e.g. use it directly if the score is above a certain threshold, otherwise flag the response for human review):

 Question: Which constitutional amendment would be violated if a police officer placed a GPS tracker on an individual’s car without a warrant?